Adopting the Ecosan Approach in Health and Environmental Management

 More than merely complying with environmental regulations and spending less money, the LGU was able to raise the public’s awareness about the importance of protecting and preserving the environment.
 Social preparation was strictly implemented to ensure that users are properly oriented about their roles and responsibilities in the operation and maintenance of the toilets.
 Rules and regulations were set and agreed upon by the stakeholders.
 A community-based monitoring team and the Ecosan technical working group were organized to jointly conduct regular monitoring of the project.
 During evaluation sessions, the project team discusses relevant issues and appropriate solutions with the beneficiaries.

-What is noteworthy is that the women play a key role in the management of the project.
-To promote hygienic behavior among the young, the LGU plans to put up UDDTs in all public schools in the city, in coordination with school officials and the Parent-Teachers-Community Associations.
+promote hygienic behavior among the young, the LGU plans to put up UDDTs in all public schools in the city, in coordination with school officials and the Parent-Teachers-Community Associations.
 Ecosan projects have also been incorporated in the Long Term- Development Plan of the city.

 The CWT project is a pioneering venture as it is the country’s first LGU-constructed and managed wetland wastewater treatment plant.
 Many visitors from other LGUs and even other countries conduct learning visits.
 City Officials have also been invited to present the initiatives in national fora and gatherings like the 1st Philippine Sanitation Summit, World Water Day Summit, 10th Annual Roundtable Discussion on Innovative Water Sanitation for P3R, National Conference of Small Water Service Providers and the International Conference on Sustainable Cities and Villages at Dongsheng, Erdos, China.
 The Provincial Government of Negros Oriental, bolstered by Bayawan City’s experience, will soon be launching Ecosan dry toilets in selected areas.
 Other agencies interested in Ecosan can count on Bayawan City for guidance and support should they carry out similar projects in their areas.